Evaluation of acute pharyngitis in adults

 - Tufts University School of Medicine

 Acute pharyngitis is one of the most common conditions encountered in office practice, accounting for 12 million ambulatory visits in the United States annually .
 While group A streptococcus is an important treatable infection, it accounts for a minority (approximately 5 to 15 percent) of adults presenting with pharyngitis .
 Despite this, a majority of patients with pharyngitis receive presumptive antibiotic therapy.
-One report estimates that 60 percent (95% CI 57-63 percent) of adults seen in a US clinic in 2010 for a complaint of sore throat received an antibiotic prescription, with a trend toward prescribing broader spectrum antibiotics (azithromycin) rather than narrow spectrum antibiotics (eg, penicillin) .
+One report estimates that 60 percent (95% CI 57-63 percent) of adults seen in a United States clinic in 2010 for a complaint of sore throat received an antibiotic prescription, with a trend toward prescribing broader spectrum antibiotics (azithromycin) rather than narrow spectrum antibiotics (eg, penicillin) .
 Overtreatment of acute pharyngitis is a major cause of inappropriate antibiotic use, which can be avoided by a systematic approach to evaluation and treatment .

 The etiology, general approach to, and evaluation of acute pharyngitis in adults will be reviewed here.
 The treatment and complications of group A streptococcal pharyngitis and symptomatic management of pharyngitis are discussed separately.
 (See "Treatment and prevention of streptococcal tonsillopharyngitis" and "Symptomatic treatment of acute pharyngitis in adults".)